bytechefhq/bytechef/docs/src/content/docs/reference/components/gitlab.md

 ---
-title: "Microsoft Teams"
+title: "Gitlab"
-description: "Microsoft Teams is a collaboration platform that combines workplace chat, video meetings, file storage, and application integration."
+description: "GitLab is a web-based DevOps lifecycle tool that provides a Git repository manager, CI/CD pipelines, issue tracking, and more in a single application."
 ---
 ## Reference
 <hr />

-Microsoft Teams is a collaboration platform that combines workplace chat, video meetings, file storage, and application integration.
+GitLab is a web-based DevOps lifecycle tool that provides a Git repository manager, CI/CD pipelines, issue tracking, and more in a single application.

-Categories: [COMMUNICATION]
+Categories: [DEVELOPER_TOOLS]

 Version: 1